nxthongbk/MangOH-Alcohol/code_review.md

 AlcoholSensorToDatahub: Demos how to send sensor value to datahub
 AlcoholSensorDisplay: Demos how to get data from datahub

-So we can update to match with Mangoh yellow.
+So we can update this design to match with Mangoh yellow.
 ```

 Please explain the alcohol sensor upper/lower limits - shouldn't this be just an upper